Application dates: 06 December 2017 to 25 April 2018

 In line with the NIHR's launch of a streamlined application process applicants will need to carefully read the new Stage 1 application guidance notes and supporting information below:

-We held a webinar on Thursday 27 April 2017, which included an overview of the HTA programme followed by some hints and tips on how to make a good application.
-Watch the webinar.
+We held a webinar which included an overview of the HTA programme followed by some hints and tips on how to make a good application; watch the webinar.

 *Please note: This document is to be used as a guide and to assist with completion of the online application form only, for example to see how many characters are accepted in each section and how the printed form is laid out.
 Please do not try to use this as an application form, you must apply using the online form available through the links above.
 You should also refer to the application form guidance notes, which can be found next to the ‘Click here to apply’ button.

 All primary research projects are expected to establish a programme appointed Study Steering Committee and it is important that you read the TSC/SSC Guidance before completing your application.
 Costs incurred by this committee should be included in the budget as appropriate.

 Applications received on this date which are deemed within remit will be assessed for their importance to the NHS in June 2018.
 They will then be considered by a HTA Funding Board in July2018 with first stage decisions communicated to applicants in August 2018.

 The programme reserves the right to review and develop potentially important research areas for the NHS highlighted during the assessment of unsuccessful researcher-led applications.
 Research topics may be further developed with the aim of openly funding further research to address NHS priorities.
 Research assessed as an NHS priority will be advertised as a commissioning brief (i.e. a call inviting research proposals in a specified topic area addressing an NHS need).
 All briefs are openly advertised and proposals submitted to address a brief are considered in direct competition.